 A diagnosis of Triple Negative Breast Cancer interrupted Judy’s career as an author, although she created an anthology of the articles and blogs she wrote during her cancer experience.
 It’s Just Hair: 20 Essential Life Lessons won a 2012 International Book Award.
 Believing there is always treasure in life’s wreckage, cancer inspired Judy to found A 2nd Act, a nonprofit that supports and celebrates women survivors of all cancers who are giving back to the greater good.

-And A 2nd Act led to the topic of her next book.
-From Shadows to Life: A Biography of the Cancer Survivorship Movement will debut on March 2, 2021, already receiving wonderful advance praise.
-During her research for that book, an amazing person came to light and will be the subject of her current work in progress.
-Stay tuned!
+And A 2nd Act led to the topic of her next book, From Shadows to Life: A Biography of the Cancer Survivorship Movement.
+In addition to receiving wonderful praise, it was also a 2022 Nautilus Gold Award winner.
+During research for that book, Judy was introduced to the inimitable Mary Lasker.

-Honored in Washington, DC, by the American Association of Cancer Research and featured in their National Cancer Research Progress Report, Judy was also selected to be a part of their Survivor to Scientist program.
-In addition, she is a member of the American Association of University Women, Biographers International Organization, the Cancer Collaboration of Arizona, and the Survivorship/Quality of Life committee for the Arizona Comprehensive Cancer Control Program.
+Judy was honored in Washington, DC, by the American Association of Cancer Research and featured in their National Cancer Research Progress Report.
+In addition, she is a member of the American Association of University Women, Arizona Authors Association, and Biographers International Organization.
 She is a founding board member of Arizona Women for the Arts and a past board member of the Michigan State University Alumni Association.